blanchette/logical_verification_2019/md/love02_tactical_proofs.md

 Gives rise to as many subgoals as there are constructors in the definition of the variable's type

-Induction hypotheses are available as hypotheses in the subgoals corresponding to recursive constructiors (e.g., `nat.succ`)
+Induction hypotheses are available as hypotheses in the subgoals corresponding to recursive constructors (e.g., `nat.succ`)

 ## Goal Management Tactics